 Vax V124A Dual V

-This is probably the best all round value for money product in this business.
+This is the top all round value for money product in this business and has been for a while.
 Vax offer a 6 year guarantee on it, and it’s packed with features and technology that will make your life easier.

 The Dual V technology, heated cleaning, and all the tools and attachments make it a great buy.
 The cord is a very generous 9 metres, though the machine is on the heavy side.
 It’s very easy to recommend!